-Kendall Yount, a Centre College rising sophomore, can now add world champion to an already star-studded resume that also includes Junior Olympic gold medalist in Taekwondo.
+Kendall Yount, a Centre College rising sophomore, can now add American Taekwondo Association (ATA) World Champion to an already star-studded resume that also includes Junior Olympic gold medalist in Taekwondo.

 “We had a very tough match against team Brazil in the finals, but we were able to pull off the win in the end,” she said.

-Two days after the world championships, Yount competed in the 2017 World Expo in Little Rock.
+Two days after the ATA World Championships, Yount competed in the 2017 World Expo in Little Rock.
 While this tournament is not part of the world championships, it still counts for points in the ranking system for the new season.

 “I was fortunate enough to also win this tournament, which starts me off in the new season as top seed,” she said.
 “Earning the title of world champion is a goal that every world-class athlete dreams about but few ever achieve.
 I feel so blessed and excited about the future of my athletic career.”

 Upcoming events include competitions in Detroit, Michigan, for the USA Taekwondo Nationals and Taiwan for the 2017 Summer World University Games, where she will represent Team USA and Centre College.
 “My goal is to make it to the medal rounds at this tournament so that I qualify to compete at team trials later this year,” she said.

 Before Yount competed in the ATA World Championship, she spent five weeks in Costa Rica as a Lincoln Scholar.
 While in Costa Rica, Yount had the opportunity to train with the Costa Rican National Team to prepare her for the competition in Arizona.

 When Yount wasn’t training with the national team, she was working with the Foundation for International Medical Relief for Children (FIMRC), a non-profit organization that improves the health of families in the developing world through implementing health improvement programs.